-The Insurance Council of Australia represents the interests of the Australian general insurance industry.
+The Insurance Council of Australia is the representative body for the general insurance industry of Australia.

 What we do

 General insurance has a critical role in the economy, insulating individuals and businesses from the financial impact of loss or damage to their insured assets.